 After moving 10 times in 11 years, getting rid of clutter became a way of life for our family.

-Here are some tips to make it easier to purge without feeling guilty.
+Here are some tips to make it easier to purge without feeling guilty:

-Figure Out Why You Are Feeling Guilty
+Figure Out Why Getting Rid of Clutter Makes You Feel Guilty

 Do you feel guilty because you spent money on these things?

-If your guilt is a financial issue, figure out how much it cost you to use the item over time.
-Think of it as your rental price.
+If your guilt is a financial issue, determine how much it costs to use the item.

 Check out the valuation guide from Salvation Army or Goodwill to see how much money you could save come tax time.

 Do you feel guilty because it was a gift?

 If it’s too difficult for you to sell or donate the item, then focus on purging other things first.

 You have plenty of other items in your home to get through.

 Do you feel guilty because it’s someone else’s stuff?

 If you’re feeling guilty about throwing away someone else’s stuff, there’s a reason for that.

 For example: even when my kids were toddlers, I felt guilty about donating their toys.

 After doing it so many times, the kids know they’ll be happier with a cleaner space where it’s easier to find their favorite toys.

-However, let’s say that your kids have moved out of the house and yet it seems like their stuff is there to stay.
+However, let’s say that your kids have moved out of the house, yet it seems their stuff is there to stay.

 If the kids don’t take their stuff, offer to put their things in a storage facility where they can pay a monthly fee.

 Do you feel guilty because it’s an irreplaceable item?